winterStudyProjects2023/ReactWebShop/README.md

 STRIPE -  Development STRIPE API (upcoming) for handling mock payments

+## Important branches and stages in the project, used for migrating through some alternative technologies inplementations     - webshop_version_1 - Firebase, arrays, callbacks & useState hook used to manage the state of the App
+  - v2_reducers - Conext api and useReduce hook instead of useState, used to manage the state of the App
+  - v3_redux - Project is refactored with Redux toolkit instead Context API.
+The root-reducer consists of 3 subreducers for managing the states of the app - user, cart, categories.
+'Reselect' library is added to the project.
+'Memozation' excersise implementation in the cart.selector.js.
+Cart.selector.js is created as a good coding practice of using 'selectors' in Redux.

 ## Naming in the project

   - All the components are separated in their own folder, consisting of component and the style for the component